JackGWW/SnowTrails/README.md

 For a better experience while using SnowTrails, I may require you to provide your Device ID.
 The information will be retained on your device and is not collected by me in any way.

-The app does not use third party services that collect information used to identify you.
+The app does not use third party services that collect personally identifiable information.

 **Log Data**

-I want to inform you that whenever you use my service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
+When using this app, in the case of it crashing, I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.